a-onate/gloffis_prod/doc/Add_new_wflow_model.md

 <img width="200" height="150" src="https://github.com/a-onate/gloffis_prod/blob/main/doc/images/add_wflow_model_fig1.png">
 </p>

+**Please note that:** If the folder structure adopted is different to the one proposed, then the paths descriptions should be changed according to your preferred structure in the master.py script for:
+- The MS Access database
+- The scripted and defaults Delft-FEWS configuration folder, and
+- The final merged Delft-FEWS configuration folder.

 ## Step 2:
 Create the conda environment and make sure the MS ACE drivers are installed in your computer, as stated in the readme file.